 Look for SSB activity on the hour and CW on the half hour.

-- Multi Operator - Multi Transmitter (MM) - More than one person performs all operating and logging functions.
+Multi Operator - Multi-2 Transmitter (M2) - More than one person performs all operating and logging functions.
 More than 1 transmitter operating at any given time.
 Only one tramsmitter allowed per band/mode.

-- Rover - Single Operator (RS) - A single Georgia mobile or portable station with one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one

-- Rover Multi Operator - (RM) - A single Georgia mobile or portable station with more than one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER Multi Operator - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one

 (1) contact from each county.
 Rovers with multiple operators and/or multiple simultaneously operated stations in the vehicle use the (RM) category.